 Everything now is clean, airy, and bright; it feels homey, Barbra reports.
 “I never wanted to invest in furniture and art because everything felt so temporary,” she continued.
 “Now that the space is renovated, I know we’ll live here for many years and can now take the time to invest in pieces that are right for it.”

-Thank you, Barbra, Sean, Jack, and Clint, for giving us a peek of your new home!
+Thank you, Barbra, Sean, Jack, and Clint, for sharing your renovation story with us!